SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/tracked-links/explore-clicks.md

 2. Click the relevant link from the link list.
 The **View link** screen displays.

     Here you can see the number of clicks for the link and any [actions specified for the link][4].
-In the **Clickers** list you can see who has clicked the link and in which mailing they clicked the link.
+In the **Clickers** list you can see who clicked the link and in which mailing they clicked the link.

 3. Click **OK** to close the **View link** screen.